AndyWendt/conference-notes/2016/PNWPHP/Day 2/why-your-mobile-website-matters.md

 >Mobile pages that load 1s faster see up to +27% conversion rate

-Interstitials that make content less accessible are a metric for ranking pages.
+Interstitials that make content less accessible are used for ranking pages.

 HTTPS a metric for ranking pages.

+Decision making process is on a mobile device whereas the purchase process is on a desktop--for now.